ChristensenCode/fortran_with_cmake_examples/README.md

 After working with Fortran for a little bit, I found the best tool for automating the build process for Fortran is `CMake`.
-`CMake` has a number of rich high-level features that make build Fortran codes easier and more consistent.
+`CMake` has a number of rich high-level features that make building Fortran codes easier and more consistent.
 I've seen builds that use pure `Make`, which works well for smaller projects, but quickly become confusing as the project grows.